-We were first introduced to the ideas of the Rights of Nature and Community Rights in the Fall of 2017.
-We had been fighting the proposed fracked gas interstate Atlantic Coast Pipeline (ACP) for three years at that point, and thirsted for the clear, outside-the-box wisdom that the global movement for the rights of communities and nature presented us.
+We were first introduced to the Rights of Nature and Community Rights movement in the Fall of 2017.
+At that point, Virginia had been center stage for 3 years in the struggle over the proposed fracked gas Atlantic Coast Pipeline (ACP).
+Most of VACRN founders were on the frontlines in Buckingham County.
+We thirsted for the clear, outside-the-box, paradigm shifting wisdom that this global movement presented us.

-VACRN and our Declaration call upon communities across the Commonwealth of Virginia to unite in a movement to elevate the rights of people, their communities, and Nature above the claimed ‘rights’ of corporations and the elite few.
+VACRN calls upon communities across the Commonwealth of Virginia to unite in a movement to elevate the rights of people, their communities, and Nature above the claimed ‘rights’ of corporations and the elite few.
+Please read our Declaration.

-We are assisted by the foundational work of the Community Environmental Legal Defense Fund (CELDF), working in rural Pennsylvania since 1995.
-The National Community Rights Network (NCRN), in close alliance with CELDF, was formed in October 2014.
-We are partnered with NCRN to support communities in reclaiming their rights to the healthy, thriving, sustainable world they envision.
+We are assisted by the Community Environmental Legal Defense Fund (CELDF) working in rural Pennsylvania since 1995.
+CELDF lead the foundational work which pioneered the global Rights of Nature movement.
+The National Community Rights Network (NCRN), in partnership with CELDF, was formed in October 2014.
+We are affiliated with NCRN to support communities in reclaiming their rights to the healthy, thriving, sustainable, regenerative world they envision.